hyphenOs/wishpy/README.md

 # PCAP support

 PCAP library > 1.7 is supported.
-The code is tested with version 1.9.1 of the library (tag from the git).
-Support for BPF filters in `libpcap` is not yet present.
 Also, there is a `pcapy` module, that can be used as a drop in replacement for [pcapy](https://github.com/helpsystems/pcapy).
-We support similar APIs as `pcapy` except `bpf` support.
+Similar APIs as `pcapy` are supported.
+We have performed quick testing with following versions of `libpcap` on Ubuntu (based on git tag) - `libpcap-1.7.4`, `libpcap-1.8.1`, libpcap-1.9.1`.

 # Directory structure